Our History And Timeline

 2001

-The Gynecology Department and Pathology Lab for Cytology and Histology were introduced to provide early and accurate screening and treatment of cervical cancer, address prolonged infertility, and provide family planning services.
-AAWC's Gynecology Department pioneered the screening of cervical cancer in Armenia.
+AACA introduces Gynecology Department and Pathology Lab for Cytology and Histology to provide early and accurate screening and treatment of cervical cancer, address prolonged infertility, and provide family planning services.
+AAMUC Gynecology Department pioneered the screening of cervical cancer in Armenia.

 2002